MartinaGoverts/SimulationAnalysis.jl/docs/src/tutorial.md

 sim = SimulationAnalysis.read_continuously_hard_sphere_simulation(filepath; time_origins=10)
 ```

 The `sim` object now holds all the simulation data, including particle positions, box dimensions, and time steps.
+If you have access to data in a different format, you need to construct a Simulation object manually.

 ## 3. Calculating the Radial Distribution Function (g(r))